cheatsheet1999/FrontEndCollection/Interview/CS Fundementals.md

 3. Polymorphism

+1️⃣ Encapsulation:
+- Creating classes with private data members and public methods
+- Using access modifiers (public, private, protected)
+- Implementing getters and setters to control access to object properties

+2️⃣ Inheritance:
+- Concept of inheritance and its role in code reuse
+- Implementing inheritance hierarchies with base and derived classes
+- Overriding methods and properties in derived classes
+- Understanding the "is-a" relationship and the Liskov substitution principle

+3️⃣ Polymorphism:
+- Implementing polymorphism through method overriding and interfaces
+- Using abstract classes and interfaces to define common behaviour
+- Leveraging polymorphism for flexible and extensible code design

+4️⃣ Abstraction:
+- Concept of abstraction and its role in modeling real-world entities
+- Using abstract classes and interfaces to define common behavior
+- Implementing abstract methods and properties
+- Achieving code modularity and reducing dependencies through abstraction

+5️⃣ Encapsulation:
+- Creating classes with private data members and public methods
+- Using access modifiers (public, private, protected)
+- Implementing getters and setters to control access to object properties

 ### Encapsulation
 Encapsulation helps to protect the integrity of an object by preventing unauthorized access to its internal state.
 It refers to the practice of hiding an object's internal state and behavior from the outside world, and providing a controlled interface for interacting with the object.